moowlf/moowlf/content/posts/operator-&&.md

 One question that may appear to the most aware is where is the *const* in the constructor akin the copy constructor.
 By definition, it makes no sense to have a move constructor with *const*.
 How would you perform move operations from object A to object B if A is *const* ?
 That would be the same as performing copy operations.

-Back to the example above, this introduction brought some new tokens into an already confusing language.
+Returning to the above example, the introduction of move semantics brought new tokens into what was already a complex language.
 I am talking about the double amps "&&".
 While it is similar to "&", the **rvalue reference** token only binds to **r-values**.
 Other thing that was introduced were the move constructor and move assignment operator.
 With them, the doubt that existed before, whether the object was stolen or simply modified, was eliminated.
 When the programmer sees the object did its purpose and can be stripped of its contents, a move constructor/operator is used.
 To do that, the programmer has to make sure the compiler knows the object can be moved.
 Below are some examples easy-to-understand.

 ```c++